 After its first year, your dog will need booster shots against these illnesses every one to three years, as advised by your vet.

 There currently isn’t a vaccine to protect your Norwich Terrier against heartworm, but you can still take steps to prevent it.
 Some options include chewable pills or topical treatments.
 Your dog could also get an injectable medication that is administered by prescription every 6 to 12 months.
-Some heartworm medications also help protect your dog from other parasites, including fleas, ticks, and mites.
+Some heartworm medications also help protect your dog from other parasites, including fleas, ticks, mites, and intestinal parasites.

 If your dog has heartworm, there is an injection to treat it.
 This drug is called melarsomine and is usually administered in a veterinary hospital.
-Dogs with heartworms who are injected with melarsomine, along with getting rest and reduced exercise, typically recover in one to three months as the worms die.
+Dogs with heartworms can recover if they are injected with melarsomine, but the treatment is painful and dangerous due to the death of the heartworms.
+The recovery takes longer than 1-3 months.
+The best thing to do is the prevention heartworms.

 There are several ways to keep your dog safe against fleas and ticks.
 Check your dog regularly, especially if you see it scratching.
 To prevent fleas and ticks, your vet might recommend a topical treatment or flea collar.
 Another option is an oral medication.
 Flea pills are oral insecticides that work to prevent, treat, and control flea infestations.
 Depending on the medication, it may work to kill fleas or larvae or eliminate a flea’s ability to lay eggs on your dog.